Hganavak/archive/_workshops/latex.md

 </div>

 <div class="note">
 You don't need to duplicate all of the preamble in your chapter files.
-The <span class="manual-code">\input{}</span> command takes all of the content from individual files and uses it to create one big <span class="manual-code">.tex</span> file, so from Latex's point of view nothing has changed.
+The <span class="manual-code">\input{}</span> command takes all of the content from individual files and uses it to create one big <span class="manual-code">.tex</span> file.
+So from Latex's point of view nothing has changed even though our commands are now split over 3 files.
 </div>

 Our `main.tex` file should now look like this: